ahmetozlu/unity_calendar_ui/README.md

 # Unity3DCalendarGUI
 This is well defined-basic "Calendar GUI" for Unity3D.
-- This is the demo video: https://www.youtube.com/watch?v=zC7ENbQaOb0
+- The demo video is available on Youtube: https://www.youtube.com/watch?v=zC7ENbQaOb0